 As previously mentioned, goats have to be inspected carefully.
 If your goat shows any sign of mites, fleas or ticks, you should treat accordingly for whatever the infestation dictates.

-If you have one or two goats, however, the chances of these parasites are smaller.
+However, if you have one or two goats, the chances of these parasites are smaller.
 By and large, your goat’s incessant itching is probably not either one of these problems.
 If it is springtime, your goat could be losing her winter coat, and this is causing her to need her back scratched a little more.

 The solution for this is to possibly bath in moisturizing shampoo for animals.
-But other than this, there just isn’t a solution.
-Goats lose a winter coat to some extent, and they will itch a little.
-Make sure the goat is not scratching any extra for another reason and give the goat extra love and care through the itching time.
+But other than this, there isn’t a solution.
+To some extent, goats lose a winter coat, and they will itch a little.
+Ensure the goat is not scratching any extra for another reason and give the goat extra love and care through the itching time.

 What Goats Need